Pennsylvania Department of Health

 Initial comments:

-Based on a state revisit and abbreviated complaint survey completed on February 9, 2025, at Shenandoah Senior Living Community it was determined that there were no federal deficiencies, related to the Health portion of the survey process, identified under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care as they relate to the Health portion of the survey process; however, the facility was not in compliance with 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations
+Based on an abbreviated complaint and a revisit survey completed on February 12, 2026, it was determined that Shenandoah Senior Living Community corrected the federal deficiencies cited during the survey of January 7, 2026, and was in compliance with the following requirements of 42 CFR Part 483, Subpart B Requirements for Long term Care Facilities however continued to be out of compliance with the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: